AyeshaMishree/EmoCare/README.md

 Feel free to leave feedback, suggestions, or issues in the **[Issues](ayeshamishree@gmail.com)** tab, or on the [itch.io page](https://ayeshamishree.itch.io/).

 ---

+🚀 Project Status
+The project is completed and source code is private, due to confidential information in project.

+For collaboration inquiries or further information, feel free to reach out (email to: ayeshamishree@gmail.com).

 ## 📸 Screenshots
 ![1](https://github.com/user-attachments/assets/aaa8a449-2fa2-4b0d-90d6-1b917ea1899f)